mirte-robot/mirte-documentation/doc/programming.rst

 .. code-block:: bash

-   zoef$ sudo service zoef_jupyter start
+   mirte$ sudo service mirte_jupyter start

-Jupyter will run on http://zoef.local:8888 showing some examples from Jupyter-ROS (which are located at /home/zoef/jupyter-ros).
+Jupyter will run on http://mirte.local:8888 showing some examples from Jupyter-ROS (which are located at /home/mirte/jupyter-ros).
 If you want Jupyter to start on boot you can run:

 .. code-block:: bash

-   zoef$ sudo systemctrl enable zoef_jupyter
+   mirte$ sudo systemctrl enable mirte_jupyter